TheRealGeoDash2019/Octium/README.md

 ## Setup
 **Run**

 Run `npm start` to start a webserver and the Bare server.
-You may deploy Cobalt by using an external bare server and a static file host.
-Cobalt must be built before attempting to start.
+You may deploy Octium by using an external bare server and a static file host.
+Octium must be built before attempting to start.

 **Build**